 We are an expert organisation.
 We conduct continuous research on fundamental and human rights issues.
-For example, we study the realization of victims’ rights and the exploitation of foreign workers in Finland.

 The FLHR is a Finnish member of the International Federation for Human Rights (FIDH).
 In cooperation with our international partners we promote i.a. the protection of human rights defenders.